-Conference on role of European and national Social dialogue in a changing hospital and health-care structure
+Conference on role of European and national Social dialogue in a changing hospital and healthcare structure

-During the first two years of the Hospital Sector Social Dialogue committee, HOSPEEM and EPSU also helped to support, and secure funding for, a conference on the role of European and national Social dialogue in a changing hospital and healthcare structure.
+- > The Hospital Sector Social Dialogue committee, HOSPEEM and EPSU helped to support, and secure funding for, a conference on the role of European and national Social dialogue in a changing hospital and healthcare structure.
 The conference, hosted in Warsaw, was organised by the Polish Health Confederation and examined two key issues.
-It looked at the role of Social Dialogue in the privatisation of healthcare and at the migration of healthcare professionals in Europe.

-The migration of healthcare professionals across borders is an issue that affects many HOSPEEM members.
+It looked at the role of Social Dialogue in the privatisation of healthcare and at the migration of healthcare professionals in Europe. - > The migration of healthcare professionals across borders is an issue that affects many HOSPEEM members.
 This is particularly an issue in some of the new Member States where they have lost many qualified health professionals to other countries.
 The conference was valuable as it gave a chance for the issue to be discussed and for solutions to be debated.
 It also emphasised the value of Social Dialogue in helping to achieve partnership solutions to some of these key issues.